 Area 4.
 Spectatorship

 Area 5.
 Narrative

 Area 6.
 Ideology

 Area 7.
 Auteur

 Area 8.
 Critical debates

 Area 9.
 Filmmakers' theories.

-Full clarification of content to be covered within each of these areas can be found in our Guidance for Teachers.
+Full clarification of content to be covered within each of these areas can be found in our

 The following provides an overview of specialist study areas which will be considered in relation to specific film topics: